22 Months & 40,000 Miles: Making the most of Our 2020 Winnebago Travato 59g Named Bandit

 There’s a good chance that affiliate links are scattered throughout this post.
 If you click on one I may receive a small commission at no extra charge to you and I’ll definitely be using it to buy bike gear.

-It’s been almost two years since we purchased our 2020 Winnebago Travato 59g and I thought it might be interesting to do a little recap on what we’ve learned so far and what modifications we’ve made (especially in regards to our mountain biking lifestyle!).
+It’s been almost two years since we purchased our 2020 Winnebago Travato 59g and I thought it might be helpful to do a little recap on what we’ve learned so far and what modifications we’ve made (especially in regard to our mountain biking lifestyle!).
 We’ve driven our van (aka Bandit) across the country twice, so we definitely have a good idea about what works and what doesn’t!

 Bandit is my first van ever and Andy’s first RV, so we really didn’t know much about Winnebago Travatos before we purchased ours.
 But after two years, we’ve come to know Bandit well and have some helpful tips for those researching their first Travato or new owners who want to make some improvements to the Travato they already have.